 If you live with chronic pain, you're not alone.
 The CDC estimated about 20% of U.S. adults struggle with chronic pain, oftentimes resulting in mobility restrictions, opioid dependence, anxiety and depression, and a reduced quality of life.
-Chronic pain is defined as having pain on most days or every day in the past six months (Source: CDC.gov).
-The Pain Management Clinic at Pullman Regional Hospital can help manage and relieve your pain so you can get back to living your best life.
+Chronic pain is defined as having pain on most days or every day in the past six months.
+The Pain Management team at Pullman Regional Hospital can help manage and relieve your pain so you can get back to living your best life.

 Pain Management Services for Acute and Chronic Pain

-COOLIEF: A Non-Narcotic, Non-Surgical Procedure for Chronic Pain - If you struggle with chronic knee, hip, and back pain, COOLIEF can provide pain relief that lasts up to 18 months.
-COOLIEF is a Radiofrequency Ablation (RFA) procedure that works by creating heat around the sensory nerves to disrupt pain signals, relieving pain symptoms and reducing the need for opioid medication and other more intensive procedures.
+Radiofrequency Ablation (RFA) - If you struggle with chronic knee, hip, and back pain, Radiofrequency Ablation can provide pain relief that lasts up to 18 months.
+This procedure works by creating heat around the sensory nerves to disrupt pain signals, relieving pain symptoms and reducing the need for opioid medication and other more intensive procedures.
 Most patients leave the hospital with no pain; however, it can take up to three weeks to experience peak pain reduction.
-Corey Johnson, CRNA, gives more details about COOLIEF in this extensive blog post.
+Corey Johnson, CRNA, gives more details about Radiofrequency Ablation in this extensive blog post.

 Trigger point injections (TPI) - If you've been suffering from targeted, painful muscle areas, such as knots, a trigger point injection can help inactivate the muscle area and alleviate pain.
 TPIs typically take only a few minutes and provide lasting results.